MAT496-Monsoon2025-SNU/adilmuhammed-langgraph-mat496/README.md

 This was just a optional video on intro to different aspects of final deployment of our agent.
 Cloud deployment was shown but was not able to do it because it was not free.

+Module 1
+Video 1 — State Schema

+Learnings:

+In this video we primarily did an overview of what we are going to do in module 2 and then revisited creating basic graph from module 1 simple graph and then added some more details to it.
+We learned to implement dataclass of python for concise syntax for creating classes that are primarily used on storing data.
+We then also added pydantic state so that we can catch errors when passing keys to our state on runtime.

+Code Changes:

+Created a new node for on the  same level as node 2 and 3 called node 4 for empty mood.

+Created a new cell block at end to test pydantic state

+Notebooks:

+Source code:

+Edited code:

+Video 2 — State Reducers

+Learnings: